“It is the glory of God to conceal a matter; to search out a matter is the glory of kings.” (Proverbs 25:2)

 In addition, our culture generally assumes that faith and science are dichotomously opposed and mutually exclusive; in other words, to believe in God is to not believe in science and vice versa.
 Furthermore, faith and reason (or logic) are often viewed (and presented) as being incompatible systems of belief.
 As a full believer in both God and science, I would say nothing is farther from the truth! (*Science was one of my favorite and strongest subjects at school; upon entering University, I was torn between majoring in environmental science or art.)

 Furthermore, I would argue that science never needs to be disregarded or “bent” in order to justify the existence of God (as some overzealous Christians might be tempted to do (not to mention atheist scientists who might be tempted to do the same thing, but only in the opposite direction)).
-However, pure science must be ready to account for the fact that God can and does “bend” natural, scientific laws in order to demonstrate his existence.
+However, pure science must be open to all possibilities and must be ready to account for the fact that God can and does “bend” natural, scientific laws in order to demonstrate his existence.
 In fact, Jesus (God incarnate) said that this is precisely why he did miracles; they were evidence of his divinity so that people would believe in him (John 14:11).
-God created natural laws and constants that govern the natural world, and sometimes God chooses to override them in order to demonstrate his supernatural existence to us.
+God created natural laws and constants that govern the natural world, and sometimes God, who invented these laws, chooses to override them in order to demonstrate his supernatural existence to us.

 Interestingly, science cannot conclusively prove or disprove anything.
-In the end, an individual must evaluate a body of scientific evidence (experiment results, spectra analysis, etc.) and then ultimately exercise faith in order to draw a conclusion from the evidence.
+In the end, an individual must evaluate a body of scientific evidence (experiment results, data, etc.) and then ultimately exercise faith in order to draw a conclusion from the evidence.

-This does not mean that truth (reality) is relative or subject to what we believe, for truth (reality) is absolute.
+This does not mean that truth (reality) is relative or subject to what we believe because truth (reality) is absolute.
 Absolute truth (reality) exists independent of whether we believe in it or not.
 What it does mean is that, in these regards, there is no difference between science and religion, for in the end, both are ultimately faith-based.
-If you don’t automatically agree with that statement, I would ask you to please ponder it for awhile.
+If you don’t automatically agree with that statement, I would ask you that you please ponder it for awhile.